dronelyfe/Habitat/README.md

 (For other dependencies, see credits.txt)

 # To Do List
--Major refactoring and code cleanup
+- Major refactoring and code cleanup

--Complete UI overhaul, moving away from ControlP5 -divorce the music/sequencing system from ControlP5 sequencers
+- Complete UI overhaul, moving away from ControlP5

+  - divorce the music/sequencing system from ControlP5 sequencers